Knowledge Hub

 Keelvar Sourcing Optimizer

 For example, Keelvar’s scenario analysis feature allows sourcing teams to quickly assess trade-offs between CO2 reduction and cost.
 You can prioritize suppliers with more sustainable approaches that still fit within your budget.
-As businesses look to scale their sustainability efforts, Keelvar’s sourcing automation ensures that best practices are applied consistently throughout the entire sourcing process, with human oversight at critical points to maintain control and flexibility.
+As businesses look to scale their sustainability efforts, Keelvar’s sourcing software ensures that best practices are applied consistently throughout the entire sourcing process, with human oversight at critical points to maintain control and flexibility.

 Take the transportation category as an example.
 A supplier bidding on an ocean freight lane can offer different pricing options for fuel switching or slower shipping speeds, both of which reduce environmental impact.
 Keelvar’s platform enables carriers to bundle round-trip lanes, providing more efficient, cost-effective solutions that cut emissions while saving time and money.